 However, don’t sell your travel soul for the sake of saving a few bucks either.
 I mean, did you really come all the way to Paris to NOT eat any of the spectacular food or ride up the Eiffel Tower?
 Be frugal, not cheap.
 There’s a difference.

-7. And know your comfort zone and limits.
+Know your comfort zone and limits.

 Travel forces you to step outside your self-imposed limitations.
 It’s a beautiful thing.
 For example, I never thought I’d be able to paraglide since I’ve an insane fear of flying.
 Yet we all have non-negotiable limits and “no still means no” even on the road.